AndreyChizhikov/codenvy_task/README.md

     select project war-archive (after the project building (P.1) it will be in the folder: {project name}/target) and click Deploy.
 After that go to URL : http://{servername:port}/codenvyTestTask/todo/app/

-P.3 To run the tests, you should open cmd, go to the project folder and enter in command-line:
+P.3 To run the tests, you should open the cmd, go to the project folder and enter in the command-line:
     mvn test